|Height:||Male: 20-25 in., Female: 20-23 in.|

 Like other dogs used for hunting, Plott Hounds are full of energy.
 As such, this breed is alert, swift and has keen senses.
 Its acute sense of smell makes it a very capable hunter.
 Loyalty and intelligence are among its most desirable characteristics.
-Dog training should prove too difficult with this dog.
+Dog training should not prove too difficult with this dog.

 Although raised as a hunter, Plott Hounds surprisingly get along with people.
 Parents should have no problems leaving this dog with their children.
 For this reason, they make great family pets.
 Depending on the strain, it may react differently to big game and smaller creatures.
 Caution should be exercised when it is around non-canine pets.
 Early socialization is the best answer to this potential problem.

 Plott Hounds are courageous dogs.
 They will not hesitate even when faced with larger animals such as angry bears and other big game.
 Because of this, a firm hand is needed in dealing with this breed of dog.

 Unlike other hounds, this breed has a high-pitched voice.
 Some may find this irritating especially when done inside the house.